 Justin Wolff, Yoobi Chief Giving Officer (aka The Kid Behind the Cause)

-Scheduled to serve as Master of Ceremonies for the Reflections Art Program Celebration on Saturday, April 29 at the Third and Fourth General Meetings
+Served as Master of Ceremonies for the Reflections Art Program Celebration

 As the Chief Giving Officer at Yoobi, an awesome school supply company that gives back to classrooms in need, Wolff oversees Yoobi’s buy one, give one program.
 He also works to develop Yoobi’s strategic partnerships in order to ensure that donated school supplies make their way to the kids that need them most, right here in the US.